peering-manager/peering-manager/docs/models/extras/ixapi.md

 * `URL`: the URL to connect to the remote IX-API.
 * `API key`: the unique key to connect to IX-API.
 * `API secret`: the unique secret to connect to IX-API.
-* `Identity`: the customer object found in IX-API to be used as primary identity.
+* `Identity`: the account object found in IX-API to be used as primary identity.